Madison's Opera in the Park called off for first time in 22 years as weather 'pulled a fast one'

 Kathryn Smith, Madison Opera’s general director, said at 7 p.m.
 Saturday, an hour before showtime, it was a beautiful summer day in Garner Park.
 “It was just lovely, and then this thing came in.”

-The thunderstorm pelted down rain for 30 minutes and had intrepid opera-goers taking refuge in their vehicles.
+The thing was a thunderstorm that started at 8 p.m. and poured for 30 minutes and had opera-goers taking refuge in their vehicles.

 Opera in the Park has a 5 p.m. deadline to make the call if the program will go on as scheduled Saturday night or be postponed to Sunday, its rain date.
-The Opera didn't update its website to say it would, in fact, be held, so thousands of people converged on the park.
+The Opera didn’t update its website to say it would be postponed, so thousands of people converged on the park.

-Smith said she had a conversation with a WKOW-TV meteorologist earlier in the day.
-And at 4 p.m., spoke to Bob Lindmeier, WKOW-TV's senior chief meteorologist.
-The station is one of the event's sponsors.
+Smith said she talked with a WKOW-TV meteorologist earlier in the day.
+And at 4 p.m., spoke to Bob Lindmeier, WKOW-TV’s senior chief meteorologist.
+The station is one of the event’s sponsors.

 A fierce storm wasn’t in the forecast, Smith said.
 At one point, there was the potential for possible light rain, “but that had been predicted at various points during the day and never happened.”